 If a validator is banned, any stake within the banned pool (including delegated stake) is frozen for a period of 90 days and can be withdrawn only when the ban is over.
 Delegators should perform due diligence when selecting candidates to stake on, and should think of their stake as a “vote” for that candidate to become a validator for the next staking epoch.

-The protocol is designed to begin with a set of predefined validators.
+The protocol is designed to begin with a set of nominated validators.
 After the first staking epoch, this validator set can change depending on the presence of additional candidates.
 The initial validator set for the xDai Stable Chain is comprised of the same group of validators responsible for securing the chain prior to the POSDAO upgrade.
-[See this post for more information regarding this select group.]

 Inactive pools are candidate pools which do not meet the ‘active pool’ criteria.
 This includes banned validator pools and previous candidates/validators who do not meet the minimum stake requirements (this can occur if funds are withdrawn or if a validator chooses to remove their pool).